se-edu/se-book/gitAndGithub/pull/sourcetree_1.md

 <pic src="{{baseUrl}}/gitAndGithub/pull/images/sourcetree_2.png" height="150" />
 <p/>

-Note the following (cross refer the screenshot above):
+Note the following (cross-refer the screenshot above):

 Arrow marked as `a`: The local repo is now at this commit, marked by the `master` label.<br>
-Arrow marked as `b`: The `origin/master` label shows what is the latest commit in the `master` branch in the remote repo.
+Arrow marked as `b`: The `origin/master` label shows what is the latest commit in the `master` branch in the remote repo. `origin` is the default name given to the upstream repo you cloned from.